sebaule/Pibooth-Month-Name/README.md

 # Pibooth-Month-Name

-Pibooth plugin to have in the footer 2 the  date of the day (ie: August 8 2025 or 8 Août 2025) The default options of pibooth are only numbers (ie: 8 8 2025) This plugin replace the month number by the month letters more beautiful no ?
+Pibooth plugin to have in the footer 2 the  date of the day (ie: August 8 2025 or 8 Août 2025).

+The default options of pibooth are only numbers (ie: 8 8 2025).

+This plugin replace the month number by the month letters.

+More beautiful no ?

 You just have to restart pibooth every day in order to have the date up-to-date.